 While Roe was at Ajmir, one of the Company's captains, Keeling, was arranging with the Zamorin to join forces, fight the Portuguese, and expel them from Cochin.
 On the conquest of the place it would be ceded to the English, who were to pay half the expenses of the expedition.
 But this plan was, as will be seen, to wait some time for fulfilment.
-At the same time, Keeling's good understanding with the local ruler was productive of trade, and he to be regarded as enemies.
+At the same time, Keeling's good understanding with the local ruler was productive of trade, and he deserves to be remembered in the annals of the Company as an active and zealous servant.